Built to be unlucky? The French battleship Suffren

 The Suffren – a handsome but unlucky ship

 Launched in 1899 but not entering into service in 1904 – a year before the construction of HMS Dreadnought made all previous battleships obsolete – the Suffren was “an instant dinosaur”.
 Not a good start!
 Shortly before commissioning the Suffren was to participate in a hair raising (or wool-raising) test of new steel armour.
 A 22-inch thick plate was attached to the side of the forward turret and a succession of 12-inch shells were fired directly at it by the battleship Masséna, which was anchored only 100 yards away.
 The test was successful: the first three were training shells and merely struck splinters off the armour but the last two, fired with full charges, cracked the plate.
 The turret and its electrical fire-control system remained operational however.
 The Naval Minister, Camille Pelletan, who was observing the trials from the Massena, was lucky not to have been killed by a 110-lb splinter that landed next to him.
 The real heroes of the occasion were however six sheep who had been placed (presumably involuntarily) inside the turret.
-They were reported to have been unharmed but one does wonder about their subsequent hearing abilities and mental state.
+They were reported to have been unharmed but one does wonder about their subsequent hearing abilities and mental health.

 Henri IV – note the 5.5-inch turret superimposed over the 11-inch rear turret